VidYen/vidhash/vidyen-vidhash/README.md

 =What are the fees involved?=

-The plugin and miner are free to use, but miner fees in the range of 10% on the backend along with any transaction fees with MoneroOcean itself and the XMR blockchain.
+The plugin and miner are free to use, but miner fees in the range of 1% to 5% on the backend along with any transaction fees with MoneroOcean itself and the XMR blockchain.

 =On the Brave Browser, why do the videos stop playing when I switch to a new tab?=